MohammAAA/Self-Driving-Cars-Specialization/1- Introduction to Self Driving Cars/Week 2.md

   - Software architecture, decomposition
   - Environment representation for self-driving

-- In this lesson we will cover:
+-In this lesson we will cover:
   - Sensors types and characteristics
   - Self-driving cars computing hardware